FREQUENTLY ASKED QUESTIONS

-Yes.
-The majority of the ride we can spread out a bit as we ride through the picturesque Polish countryside but we’ll always have a pace car marking the front and a medical vehicle marking the back, as well as opening and closing marshal (experienced riders who know the route).
-For the first few miles after we leave Birkenau and before we enter Krakow until we reach our final destination, the JCC, we will be riding close together with a police escort.
+Throughout the majority of the ride, participants are spread out but we’ll always have a pace car marking the front and a medical vehicle marking the back, as well as opening and closing marshal (experienced riders who know the route).
+On some parts of the route we will be riding closely together as a group with police escort.

 What type of support does the Ride offer on the route?

 During the bike ride, we have medical and technical bike staff with us.
 We also have RFTL Marshals who are experienced riders and will be wearing different color jersey and have flags on the back of their bikes.
 These marshals are able to provide directions and assistance along the route.
 The route is marked with clearly visible weatherproof RFTL direction signs.
 You’ll also be able to download the route map to view on your phone’s GPS.
 We also have stops and water stations with food, snacks, and water run by our volunteers on the route.
 Volunteers along the route will be cheering you along the way, offering excellent emotional support as well!

 Can I take a break or stop part way through the bike ride?

 Yes.
 We have a mini-bus accompanying us the entire route, should you need to get off your bike.
 Should you choose to get off your bicycle at the first stop, there is a bus that can take you back to Krakow to enjoy some of our programming with the non-riding participants.
 If you choose to take a break after this stop, you will be on the mini-bus until the end of the ride, and can choose to rejoin the route at one of the stops.

 What is the 60-mile bike ride route like?